Ayms/node-Tor/README.md

 A connects to one of them (CREATE) and sends a FIND_NODE [ID, modulus], it receives up to 8 peers [ID,IP,port,modulus] closest to it.
 Then it does this (CREATE + FIND_NODE) to closer and closer nodes until it cannot find any closer or until it has at least 6 circuits.
 When A has 6 circuits it continues to discover the peers the same way just sending a FIND_NODE message.

-Each peer connected to A adds A in its routing table.
+Each peer connected to A adds A in its routing table (Note: if CREATE is used A must send its fingerprint and modulus too)

 The first 5 peers will act as the ORDBs.